 Turmeric is a member of the ginger family with a central bulb and numerous short “fingers”.
 It has a brownish yellow skin and a bright yellow-orange flesh.
 Ground turmeric has an earthy scent, with hints of pepper and ginger.
 Fresh turmeric smells brighter and spicier.
 When working with fresh turmeric, do wear a pair of rubber gloves if you do not want to have yellow fingers.

-I made two versions, one using turmeric powder and the other fresh turmeric.
+I made two versions of this Ayam Panggang Kunyit, one using turmeric powder and the other fresh turmeric.
 Both can be purchased at the Asian grocery stores.
 Turmeric powder is very convenient and I always have a jar of it in my pantry at all times for flavoring curries, meats, fish, vegetables, and rice.
 Fresh turmeric is great and when I get a chance to buy them, I keep them frozen.
 Turmeric stains and so you want to be careful not to get them on your clothes or dish towels.

 - 1 3½ lbs (1.6kg) chicken, cut into 10 to 12 pieces